Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Cruising with Holland America

-Dave and I had never cruised with Holland America before so we weren’t sure what to expect.
-On the day of our ship’s departure, our boarding time was listed as 1pm for an 11pm departure.
-All-aboard was 7pm but we chose to arrive early so that we had plenty of time to settle in and get to know our home for the next 14 nights, the MS Volendam.
+On the day of our ship’s departure, our boarding time is listed as 1pm for an 11pm departure.
+All-aboard is 7pm but we chose to arrive early so we have plenty of time to settle in and get to know our home for the next 14 nights, the MS Volendam.

 Holland America Welcome Amenity